-C. Critical and compelling regional or Statewide need as identified in the State Plan:
+B. Critical and compelling regional or Statewide need as identified in the State Plan:

-- 1. Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State in general based on one or more of the following: - The need for the advancement and evolution of knowledge; - Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education; - o The need to strengthen and expand the capacity of historically black http://mhec.maryland.gov/highered/about/meetings/commissionmeetings/6-17-09/2009draftmdstateplanforpostsecondaryeducationais+memo.pdf

-- o institutions to provide high quality and unique educational programs. - 2.
+- 1. Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State in general based on one or more of the following: - The need for the advancement and evolution of knowledge; - Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education; - The need to strengthen and expand the capacity of historically black institutions to provide high quality and unique educational programs. - 2.
 Provide evidence that the perceived need is consistent with the Maryland State Plan for Postsecondary Education and the USM Strategic Plan.

-Include and cite quote(s) from the Maryland State Plan for Postsecondary Education.
+Include relevant information and quote(s) from the Maryland State Plan for Postsecondary Education.